equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The Transport Master Plan identifies a number of current and future freight-related projects that complement the existing freight network.
 These include:

-x

-Completion of the Southern Sydney Freight Line
+* Completion of the Southern Sydney Freight Line

-x

-Development of an intermodal terminal at Enfield (commenced limited operation in March 2015 with some construction work ongoing)
+* Development of an intermodal terminal at Enfield (commenced limited operation in March 2015 with some construction work ongoing)

-x

-Stage one of the Northern Sydney Freight Corridor Program (under construction)
+* Stage one of the Northern Sydney Freight Corridor Program (under construction)

-x

-Development of an intermodal terminal at Moorebank (in planning approval phase)
+* Development of an intermodal terminal at Moorebank (in planning approval phase)

-x

-A Western Sydney Freight Line (corridor for future preservation under investigation)
+* A Western Sydney Freight Line (corridor for future preservation under investigation)

-x

-Western Sydney Intermodal Terminal (sites being considered as part of investigation for the Western Sydney Freight Line).
+* Western Sydney Intermodal Terminal (sites being considered as part of investigation for the Western Sydney Freight Line).

 There are opportunities to shift more freight onto rail, and this remains a priority for the NSW